Rokhoshah/close-price-prediction/README.md

 # close-price-prediction
-A simple machine learning project to predict
+A simple machine learning project to predict close price of next candle